Diversity and Inclusion Requirement

 ETHN 011.
 Introduction to Ethnic Studies.
 4 Units.

-This course introduces students to the theories and practices of Ethnic Studies, with a focus on the racial formation in the United States, and its impact on the experiences and social statuses of racialized groups, including, but not limited to, Blacks, Latinos, Native Americans, Asians, /Pacific Islanders, and Whites.
-The primary course contents include histories, critical race theories, media representations and critical studies.
-While California serves as the major geographical location of racial formation in this study, the issues the class explores are situated in national and global contexts.
-Through a critical examination of histories and contemporary issues regarding the social positions of racialized groups in the U.S., the course seeks an understanding of “the irreducibility of race in U.S. political and cultural life” (Winant 33).
-(At the same time, the forces and conditions for social change and cultural transformation are examined.
-The contributions of historically marginalized “minority” Americans to the development of American democracy is a major discussion and research topic.
-(DVSY, ETHC, GE1B)
+This course introduces students to the theories and practices of Ethnic Studies, with a focus on the racial formation in the United States, and its impact on the experiences and social statuses of racialized groups, including Blacks, Latinx, Native Americans, Asian Americans, and Whites.
+We will explore how identities of race, nationality, ethnicity, class, gender, and culture are interrelated and constructed in the formation of race, class, the U.S. nation-state, and democracy in the U.S. While California serves as the major geographical location of racial formation in this study, the issues the class explores are situated in national and global contexts.
+The contributions of historically marginalized groups to the development of democracy in the U.S. will be a major component of this course.
+(DVSY, ETHC, GE1B, GEDI, GESO)

 GEND 011.
 Introduction to Gender Studies.
 4 Units.